 Baluster 2: 5 ¾” – 1 = 4 ¾”

 Baluster 3: 9 ½” – 1 = 8 ½”

-So, for those of you who prefer just to have the formulas, here they are.
+For those of you who prefer to work with the formulas, here they are:

 Spacing between balusters: (Tread Run ÷Number of Balusters) – Minimum Baluster Width **Make sure this distance meets code**